ggerganov/llama.cpp/examples/server/README.md

 }
 ```

-Apart from error types supported by OpenAI, we also have custom types that are specific to functionalities of llama.cpp:
+Apart from error types supported by OAI, we also have custom types that are specific to functionalities of llama.cpp:

 **When /metrics or /slots endpoint is disabled**